kubevela/kubevela/docs/en/rollout/rollout.md

 ### Skip revision rollout

-7. User can continue to modify the application image tag.This will generate new AppRevision `test-rolling-v3`
+7. User can apply this yaml continue to modify the application image tag.This will generate new AppRevision `test-rolling-v3`
 ```yaml
   apiVersion: core.oam.dev/v1beta1
   kind: Application